holepunchto/pear-docs/tools/hyperssh.md

 There is no need to remember hostnames any more.

 > Under the hood, Hyperswarm performs UDP holepunching.
-So, your server should be accessible even if it is located on a home network.
+So, user server should be accessible even if it is located on a home network.
 Refer to identity management for more information.

 ### Windows RDP

-Hyperssh can also be used with Windows RDP to remotely log in to your windows machines over Hyperswarm.
+Hyperssh can also be used with Windows RDP to remotely log in to user windows machines over Hyperswarm.

-**On the computer (ensure RDP is enabled) you want to login to (server), run:**
+**On the computer (ensure RDP is enabled) and user want to login to (server), run:**

 ```bash
 hypertele-server --seed SEED -l 3389